coronalabs/plugins-template-library-lua/README.markdown

 __NOTE:__ _You should use dailybuild 2015.2610 or higher.
 If you are using a previous version, you will have to "flatten" the plugin file ( `plugin/PLUGIN_NAME.lua` => `plugin_PLUGIN_NAME.lua`) in order to load it in the Corona Simulator._

-For workflow convenience, the test harness and library plugin code are integrated to simplify shader effect development:
+For workflow convenience, the test harness and library plugin code are integrated to simplify library development:

 * The test harness is in the [lua/](lua/) folder, including the [lua/main.lua](lua/main.lua) file.
 * The library plugin is in the subfolder of the test harness: [lua/plugin/PLUGIN_NAME.lua](lua/plugin/PLUGIN_NAME.lua).